ag1737/Blind-75/Valid Palindrome/ValidPalindrom.md

 [LeetCode 125 - Valid Palindrome](https://leetcode.com/problems/valid-palindrome/)

+---
+Only needed help with naive solution after two pointer was explained above
+---
 `reversed()` returns an **iterator**, not a string, so comparing it directly to a string always returns `False`.

 ```python